spaskalev/buddy_alloc/README.md

 ### Resiliency

 - Calling free in a wrong way (double free, out of arena, unaligned) will not corrupt the allocator's metadata.
+- Complete line and branch test coverage.
+(Not MCDC though)
+- Bounded call stack use, no recursion